-(With Fania Everitt) First exhibited at "Interact 2019" LCB Depot, Leicester.
+(With Fania Raczinski) First exhibited at Interact 2019 LCB Depot, Leicester.

 Variations on the magic line traced by joining the integers of a magic squares in sequence or other adaptations.
-(I've been using magic squares since the 1970s but only discovered Vera Molnar's work during the research for this!)
+(I've been using magic squares since the 1970s but only discovered the late Vera Molnar's work during the research for this!)

-(With Fania Everitt) First exhibited April 2018
+(With Fania Raczinski) First exhibited April 2018

 Personal Space online "save to home screen" for mobile.